Why Do I Feel Like A Burden?

 Maybe you’re having trouble getting through the day, and you feel like no one understands why you’re so tired or why you can’t stop crying.
 Or maybe you’re worried about money, work, school, or relationships.

+So why do I feel like a burden?
 You might feel like a burden because you’re struggling with an addiction.
 Or maybe you’re dealing with a chronic illness like diabetes, cancer, heart disease, or arthritis.
 Or maybe you just feel overwhelmed by life’s challenges.

-How To Deal With Feeling Like A Burden
+How to Stop Feeling Like a Burden

 No matter what’s causing you stress, here are some ways to cope with feelings of being a burden.

-Get Support From Others.
+How To Not Feel Like a Burden: Get Support From Others.

 If you’re feeling like a burden, chances are you’re probably feeling alone.
 Talking to someone else who knows you well can really help.
 A friend, relative, counselor, therapist, coach, or pastor can provide understanding and compassion.
+For those dealing with chronic conditions, exploring effective therapies for chronic sufferers can be beneficial.

 Find A Way To Take Care Of Yourself

 We usually feel guilty for needing help.
 So we try to ignore our needs.
 That doesn’t work very well.
 Instead, find a healthy balance between taking care of yourself and helping others.
+One way to enhance your well-being is to learn about the mental health boost you need.

 Change Your Perspective